jarnoux1/JOEcapstone/README.md

 ![PXL_20241113_204006993 PORTRAIT](https://github.com/user-attachments/assets/e5cf3d0d-9ee3-4576-bbf1-b6414bd7eed3)

-Tread Lightly on Indigenous land with respect for nature and awerness of surroundings.
+Tread Lightly on Indigenous land with respect for nature and awareness of our surroundings.

 *A reminder from the Native American community in care-taking and land acknowledgment*